Kuuuube/kanjigrid/README.md

 3. Select the card field to check for kanji with the `Field` dropdown or type in multiple fields to check.

-    Use the following format for searching multiple fields: `kanji sentence-kanji "field with spaces"`
+    Use the following format for searching multiple fields: `field1 field2 "field with spaces"`

 4. Optionally, edit any of the other settings to your liking.